michaelschwob/CollatzConjecture/README.md

 ### base4.cpp

-This file returns the Collatz sequence iteration by iteration in bases 4 and 10, starting with a given natural number.
+This file returns the Collatz sequence starting with a given natural number, iteration by iteration in bases 4 and 10.

 ## Licensing